Abibubble/ms3-the-bar-blade/README.md

 * The only cocktails shown on the user's profile are the ones created by them.

 ##### A user shouldn't be able to brute force their way into the restricted pages.
-*
+* Admin users are set with an is_admin toggle in the database, so that it doesn't rely on usernames.

 ##### Be able to edit or delete any recipe as an admin.
-*
+* Admin users are set with an is_admin toggle in the database, so that it doesn't rely on usernames.
+* If the user has the is_admin toggle set to true, then all recipes are displayed on their profile.
+* This includes all recipes created by other users, with edit and delete buttons.
+* This enabled the admin to edit or delete any recipe.

 ### Full Testing
-[Click here](static/docs/TESTING.md) to view the full testing steps that were completed on every device and browser, and screenshots of testing.
+[Click here to view the full testing steps](static/docs/TESTING.md) that were completed on every device and browser, and screenshots of testing.

 ### Solved Bugs
 1. When I added the confirm deletion modal into categories.html, it wasn't taking the category I'd clicked on to delete, it was just deleting the first category in the list.